Persistent, controllable circulation of a polariton ring condensate: Experimental method and results

-For the experiments described here, we used the same structure with long polariton lifetime as used in \cite{nelsen, steger, ostro}, namely an AlGaAs/GaAs microcavity with very high $Q$-factor (ca.~300,000).
-The details of the design of these structures is amply described in prior publications and theses \cite{nelsenthesis,gangthesis,shouvikthesis}.
-We generated the ring condensate by pumping the sample non-resonantly with a cw laser (a stabilized M Squared wavelengh-tunable laser), using s spatial light modulator (SLM) to generate a ``Mexican hat'' or ``wine-bottle bottom'' potential energy profile.
+For the experiments described here, we used the same structure with long polariton lifetime as used previously (e.g., Refs. \cite{nelsen, steger, ostro}), namely an AlGaAs/GaAs microcavity with very high $Q$-factor (ca.~300,000).
+We generated the ring condensate by pumping the sample non-resonantly with a stabilized M Squared wavelength-tunable laser, using a spatial light modulator (SLM) to generate a ``Mexican hat'' potential energy profile, as shown in Figure~\ref{fig:noCir}(a).
 For these experiments we used a region of the sample in which the polaritons had approximately 50\% exciton fraction.
 The pump laser not only generated polaritons in the system but also formed a ring trap due to the repulsive interaction between excitons and polaritons.
-Fig. \ref{fig:noCir}(a) illustrates the optical trap generated by the pump laser below the critical density threshold $P_{th}$ for condensation (defined in the supplemental material).
-Chopping of the pump laser with duty cycle of 1.7\%, with pulses of duration $41.6~\mu$s, was used to reduce total heating of the system; as discussed below, these pulses are very long compared to the dynamics.
-For more experimental details, see the Supplemental Information.
+Chopping the pump laser with a 1.7\% duty cycle, with pulses of duration $41.6~\mu$s, was used to reduce total heating; as seen below, these pulses are very long compared to the dynamics.
+For more experimental details, see the Supplemental Material.

-The photoluminescence (PL) from the microcavity corresponds directly to the wave function of the polariton condensate, so that we can obtain both the intensity and the phase information.
+The light emission from the microcavity corresponds directly to the wave function of the polariton condensate, so that we can obtain both the intensity and the phase information.
 Below the threshold pump power, the PL was brightest at the pump location, as shown in Fig.~\ref{fig:noCir}(b).
 Above the threshold density for condensation, the intensity distribution underwent a dramatic shift as the condensate found the global minimum energy state, which in this case was a ring condensate in the circular trap (Fig. \ref{fig:noCir}(c)).
 The corresponding energy distribution along $x=0~\mu m$ (Fig. \ref{fig:noCir}(d)) shows a mono-energetic condensate.
-This is consistent with prior observations of polariton condensation using optical trapping \cite{davidPillar, PNAS_liu}.
+This is consistent with prior observations of polariton condensation using stress or etched trapping~\cite{davidPillar, PNAS_liu}.
+Unlike prior experiments~\cite{shouvikRing, PNAS_liu}, we created a trap which had almost zero gradient in the polariton energy by careful adjustment of the optical pump profile, so that the condensate did not feel any force which could cause it to flow towards any particular side.